Here’s the new 4K Amazon Fire TV Edition with Dolby Vision

 43-inch: $329.99

-Unique is the fact that this version of the Amazon Fire TV Edition integrates the power of the Fire TV Recast, which pairs a DVR with an HD antenna.
+While Dolby Vision is the big draw here, the Amazon Fire TV Edition also integrates the power of the Fire TV Recast, which pairs a DVR with an HD antenna.
 Amazon told TechRadar that they were able to pull down 100 local channels in New York.

+To date, Amazon has partnered with Insignia and Toshiba to release over 20 Amazon Fire TV Edition screens, though these are the first to support Dolby Vision - a type of HDR that uses dynamic metadata for better contrast and color saturation.

+What makes this all the more interesting is that Amazon has a large library of HDR10+ content, a rival to Dolby Vision, and was seen as a leader in that category.
+It's not yet clear how this new batch of TVs will affect Amazon's plan to support more of that content in the future.